 The newly renovated space offers 1400 square feet with hardwood floors and 12-foot ceilings.
 A portion of the space is used by owner, Lily Crawford, as her own studio; the remaining space is used as a gallery, which highlights the work of local artists and artisans, including Crawford, Shirley Brunton, Suzanne Coverett Earls, Judy Dean, Dean Ellis, Ralph Heather, Arlene Laskey, Jeanette Obbink, Laura Potier, and Heather Vollans.
 These artists work in a wide range of mediums, such as glass etching, mosaics, handmade jewellery, watercolour, photography, pastels, drawing, painting, and printmaking.
 Prints and art cards are also available for purchase.
 Every few months, the artwork will be changed to keep the offerings diverse.

-For more information about the Crawford Collective, including membership and upcoming artists, see the group’s Facebook page or website.
+For more information about the Crawford Collective, including membership and upcoming artists, see the group’s Facebook page.

 The Crawford Collective is open Tuesday-Thursday, 10am-6pm; Friday, 10am-8pm; and Saturday, 10am-5pm (closed Sundays and Mondays).